Luc-Bertin/PythonBlog/_posts/2020-12-18-hands-on-supervised-learning.md

 <img src="{{page.image_folder}}/output_87_12.png" align="center">

-# What are the best hyperparameters I should choose ?
+# Hyperparameter tuning

+We have been looking at some models already, some had hyperparameters.
+Which "best" values should we pick for them to get the best achieving model ?

+## A matter of bias/variance trade-off

+Let's first go back to the data:

 ```python
 # generate some data for the example